wooorm/mapz/readme.md

 ###### `options.indices`

-Whether to invoke `fn` with the index of the value in its context (`boolean`,
+Whether to call `fn` with the index of the value in its context (`boolean`,
 default: `true`);

 ###### `options.key`

-If a key (`string`, optional) is given, and an object supplied to the wrapped `fn`, values at that object’s `key` property are mapped and the object, instead of the values, is given to `fn` as a last parameter.
+If a key (`string`, optional) is given, and an object supplied to the wrapped `fn`, values at that object’s `key` field are mapped and the object, instead of the values, is given to `fn` as a last parameter.
 If a key is given and an array is passed to the wrapped `fn`, no value is given to `fn` as a last parameter.